isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 #### Next Steps

-10\.
-To proceed with the purchase of the PLD, please submit the online forms (see table 2) by **31 December 2022**.
+10\.&nbsp; To proceed with the purchase of the PLD, please submit the online forms (see table 2) by&nbsp;**31 December 2022**.
 The online forms will be available after Sec 1 registration.
 If you are unable to submit the form online, please contact the school for a hardcopy version.

-11\.
-For students with insufficient Edusave and remainder/full payment is required, the school will inform parents/guardians to make the balance payment.
+11\.&nbsp; For students with insufficient Edusave and remainder/full payment is required, the school will inform parents/guardians to make the balance payment.
 Payment modes are detailed below.
 For non-GIRO payment, payments should only be made after parents are informed by the school.
-* (a) **Payment through GIRO (recommended)** : Please ensure sufficient funds in the GIRO account to be deducted.
+* (a)&nbsp;**Payment through GIRO (recommended)**&nbsp;: Please ensure sufficient funds in the GIRO account to be deducted.
-* (b) **Payment by Cheque** : Please cross the cheque and indicate **Ministry of Education** as account payable.
+* (b)&nbsp;**Payment by Cheque**&nbsp;: Please cross the cheque and indicate&nbsp;**Ministry of Education**&nbsp;as account payable.
-* (c) **Payment through SAM** : Pay to **Ministry of Education**.
+* (c)&nbsp;**Payment through SAM**&nbsp;: Pay to&nbsp;**Ministry of Education**.
 Please key in your child/ward’s NRIC/FIN and amount payable when prompted.
-* (d) **Payment by Cash** : Pay at the General Office after school dismissal.
+* (d)&nbsp;**Payment by Cash**&nbsp;: Pay at the General Office after school dismissal.

 **Further Queries**

 12\.
-Should there be any further queries or clarification, please contact Mr Javen Gwee, HOD/ICT & Data Management at 6385-1990.
+Should there be any further queries or clarification, please contact Mr Javen Gwee, HOD/ICT &amp; Data Management at 6385-1990.

 Thank you!